MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 Another way to customize your team's workflow is by selecting non-working days for the team.
 By doing so, sprint planning and tracking tools can automatically take these days off into account when calculating capacity and sprint burndown.

 Most of these team settings can be easily configured from the common configuration dialog, providing a convenient way to manage your team's workflow in one central location.
+Also, [set team automation rules to update work items when child item states change](../../boards/work-items/automate-work-item-state-transitions.md).

 [!INCLUDE [temp](../../boards/includes/setup-backlogs-boards.md)]